rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient "gods"

-As our modern worldview continues its nihilistic program, and we see the resurgence of ancient views, we will also see iconographic symbolism of ancient "gods" -- the emerging powers and principalities making themselves manifest.
+As our modern worldview continues its nihilistic program, we see the resurgence of ancient idols, symbols of ancient "gods".
+These are the ancient powers and principalities making themselves manifest.

 Let's explore some examples.

 ???+ example "Kali Maa"
-    Kali is the Hindu goddess of destruction and creation.
     ![kali](/images/kali.jpg)

-    The "goddess" [Kali](https://en.m.wikipedia.org/wiki/Kali) in all her destructive devouring glory.
-We are witnessing exactly this spirit of Kali emerging in the west through feminism.
-We see this connection made explicit in 1972:
+[Kali](https://en.m.wikipedia.org/wiki/Kali) is the Hindu goddess of destruction and creation.
+And for reasons that should surprise no one, Kali symbolism is emerging in the decay of western secularism (which otherwise never had much Hindu influence).
+While this is arguably a perversion of orthodox Hinduism, the symbolism is clear and western feminists are appropriating Kali Maa quite explicitly.

+???+ example "Ms. magazine cover in 1972"
     ![kali-ms](/images/kali-ms.jpg)

-    And should anyone think this is benign and some misunderstanding or misrepresentation, here is more recent article that makes these claims [explicit](https://qz.com/1768545/hinduisms-kali-is-the-feminist-icon-the-world-desperately-needs):
+And should anyone think this is benign and some misunderstanding or misrepresentation, here is a more recent article that makes these claims [explicit](https://qz.com/1768545/hinduisms-kali-is-the-feminist-icon-the-world-desperately-needs):

 > This makes Kali the feminist icon we need today, in that she is a complex figure of many contrasting traits, all of which are equally worthy expressions of female strength—unapologetic because it doesn’t even consider that there could be anything to apologise for.

-Transforming the creative power of feminity and motherhood into a demon is perhaps not something we should explain away with cultural anthropology and moral relativism, nor symbolic rationalizations about how ancient Kali worship is misunderstood.
-The spirit symbolized by Kali iconography is very clear.
+While a sincere scholar of Hinduism could say this is a "misunderstanding" of Kali, and of course that's true, but the spirit symbolized by Kali iconography is very clear.
 It is demonic and completely unbounded by any pretense of goodness or truth.
-Try to articulate a truth claim about Kali that all cultures worshipping Kali would agree with.
+Try to articulate an honest truth claim about Kali that all cultures that worship Kali would agree with.
 What fruits do we see from Kali worship?